 Among many purposes, cinematography defines the perspective from which a particular story’s told.
 It also becomes a cinematic language on its own, and a key element of how a movie is experienced.

 While there is no golden recipe for the best cinematography, there were some outstanding achievements in that field in the 21st century.
-So without further ado, here are the top examples of cinematography done right in the 21st century.
+So without further ado, here are the top examples of visually stunning movies counting from 2000.

 Note: The films on this list appear in a ascending order, starting from 2000.
 It doesn’t mean that the number one indicates the top.